Campus-Advisors/campus-advisor-training-mcddanielle/Module 2/Module 2.2 Assignment.md

+Danielle McDermott (has added her name here as directed)

 # Module 2.2 Assignment

 In this exercise you are going to make a change to this document on GitHub.
 As mentioned in the video, you can edit documents